- Open Source CEO by Bill Kerr

 33-100 | More friends and family. |

-101-200 | “Hand to hand combat by referral.” |
+101-200 | “Hand-to-hand combat by referral.” |

 I worked on paid ads for years and especially like in the performance markets whether it's paid search or paid social those things didn't work great.
 We tested it and it just didn't seem like it was the right tool for the job.